tavishivss/flight-reservation/README.md

-#username: admin
+-username: admin
-#password: admin123
+-password: admin123
-#above is for the admin access
+-above is for the admin access